gwang1224/bedrock-security-lab/_posts/2025-07-20-introduction.md

 <br>

-## Lab Overview
+## Lab Objective

-You are a developer for a bank and are tasked with improving customer service by integrating a secure chatbot onto the bank's website.
-Your goal is to build a chatbot using AWS Bedrock that can answer common customer questions.
+You are a software developer for a bank and are tasked with improving customer service by integrating a secure chatbot onto their website.
+Your goal is to build a chatbot to answer common customer questions while witholding personal information.

 In this lab, you will build an AI-powered chatbot using AWS Bedrock.
 You will identify potential security risks based on the OWASP Top 10 for LLMs and implement mitigation strategies to ensure secure usage of the AI application.